Skip to main content

 Examples of fee-related parameters include:

-Changes to these parameters MUST be proposed via a parameter change proposal and SHOULD include modeled impact on usage and validator economics.
+Changes to these parameters MUST be proposed via a parameter change proposal and SHOULD include modeled impact on usage and protocol sustainability.

 Governance parameters include: